theshoeshiner/sas-utils/README.md

 # Usage

-Because the library needs random access to the data we must have it in a file handle.
+Because the library needs random access to the data we must have it in a file.
 If your data is a stream then you need to write it to a file first.
+This is mostly to enhance performance so that we dont have to read the entire thing into memory.
+The initial parsing step skips the data and just reads the metadata.
+The streamObservations() call then reads the data and streams it into memory.

 ```
 File file = <your file>